Isn’t it interesting that when something goes wrong, we shrug and say “Shit happens.”

 It all started a few mornings ago.

-And there, right in my garden was not one, not two, but swarms of the most gorgeous red dragonflies you can imagine.
+Right there, in my own backyard was not one, not two, but hundreds of the most gorgeous red dragonflies you can imagine.

 They were absolute magic.